yzhai64/fh-agents-course/units/en/unit2/smolagents/introduction.md

 ### 2️⃣ [CodeAgents](./code_agents)

-`CodeAgents` are the primary type of agent in **smolagents**.
+`CodeAgents` are the primary type of agent in `smolagents`.
 Instead of generating JSON or text, these agents produce Python code to perform actions.
 This module explores their purpose, functionality, and how they work, along with hands-on examples to showcase their capabilities.

 ### 3️⃣ [ToolCallingAgents](./tool_calling_agents)

-`ToolCallingAgents` are the second type of agent supported by **smolagents**.
+`ToolCallingAgents` are the second type of agent supported by `smolagents.
 Unlike `CodeAgents`, which generate Python code, these agents rely on JSON/text blobs that the system must parse and interpret to execute actions.
-This module covers their functionality, key differences from `CodeAgents`, and provides a coding example to illustrate their use.
+This module covers their functionality, their key differences from `CodeAgents`, and it provides a coding example to illustrate their usage.

 ### 4️⃣ [Tools](./tools)